 3. HTTPS – For encrypted web pages

 In contrast, with HTTPS, the traffic is encrypted so that even if packets are intercepted, they appear as illogical characters.
-So, make sure that you always use websites that use the HTTPS version.
+So, make sure you always use websites with the HTTPS version.

 4. Use Secure Web Browsers – anonymous browsing

 Tech giants such as Google and Microsoft Edge betray users by collecting user data and making them vulnerable to privacy threats.
-Thus, using privacy web browsers has grown in demand.
-The privacy web browsers come with privacy and security-focused features that prevent tracking and selling their data to third-party users.
+Thus, using private web browsers has grown in demand.
+Privacy web browsers have privacy and security-focused features that prevent tracking and selling their data to third-party users.

-At Redefine Privacy, after thorough research, I finally came up with the seven secure web browsers that I recommend others for using.
+At Redefine Privacy, after thorough research, I finally developed the seven secure web browsers I recommend others to use.
 These browsers use HTTPS everywhere extension.
-It works by tweaking HTTPS protocol and encrypting websites that run on insecure HTTP protocol.
+It works by tweaking the HTTPS protocol and encrypting websites that run on insecure HTTP protocol.

 5. Use Private Search Engines – for private searching

-To maintain online privacy and anonymity, one should start using private search engines.
-These search engines offer many benefits to the users.
+One should start using private search engines to maintain online privacy and anonymity.
+These search engines offer many benefits to users.
 They do not just prevent online tracking and data monetizing but ensure extra data protection and security.
 They use site-to-site encryption to secure user searches and other related data.

-The private search engines use local encryption and provide an extra layer of privacy protection.
+Private search engines use local encryption and provide more privacy protection.
 When the search terms are transmitted to the servers, they are encrypted, and here, they are decrypted and sent through private search engines.